vdamewood/siliko/Readme.txt

 XVCalc's interface consists of the following functions:

-void               xvcalc_open();
+void               XvcOpen();
-void               xvcalc_close();
+void               XvcClose();
-enum xvcalc_status xvcalc(char * in_string)
+enum XvcStatus     XvcParse(const char * StringToBeParsed)
-int                xvcalc_get_int(void)
+int                XvcGetInteger(void)
-float              xvcalc_get_float(void)
+float              XvcGetFloat(void)
-char             * xvcalc_error_message(void)
-void               xvcalc_clean(void)

-Use xvcalc_open() before calling any other functions.
-Call xvcalc_close() after you are finished with xvcalc and before your program terminates.
-These functionsa are used to initialize and finalize xvcalc.
+Call XvcOpen() before calling any other functions.
+Call XvcClose() after you are finished with XVCalc and before your program terminates.
+These functions are used to setup and tear down resources used by XVCalc.

-The xvcalc_status ennumeration is found in xvcalc.h with comments on what each status means.

-Other symbols starting with Xvc (and xvcalc_)  will be found in the library but are not part of the public interface, so don't use them.
+Other symbols starting with Xvc will be found in the library but are not part of the public interface, so don't use them.

-The xvcalc() functon takes the expression to be evaluated as a typical pointer to a null-terminated series of characters.
-When called, the xvcalc() function parses the string passed to it and sets internal conditions allowing other functions to be called to retrieve the results and any messages.
+The XVCParse() function takes a pointer to the first of a series of characters that represent a mathematical expression, terminated by a null character.
+When called, the XvxParse() function parses the string passed to it and sets internal conditions allowing other functions to be called to retrieve the results and any messages.

-The xvcalc() function returns a status code.
-The meaning of these status codes are detaild in xvcalc.h.

-Once you have retrieved the value of the calculation, you must clean the state of the library by calling the xvcalc_clean() function between calls to xvcalc().
+The XvcParse() function returns a value in the XvcStatus enumeration.
+The XvcStatus enumeration is found in XVCalc.h with comments on what each status means.
+Depending on the status returned by XvcParse(), you may retrieve the value using either XvcGetInteger() or XvcGetFloat().